sadamexx/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+We use sessions to allow a server to store information about a client.
+We use it to persist authentication so that the user doesn’t have to re-enter their credentials with each new request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcryptjs will hash passwords and implement salting both manually and automatically before saving them to the database.

 - [ ] What does bcrypt do to slow down attackers?

+One way bcryptjs slows down hacker is we have the option of accumulative hash rounds.
+We should always try to set this number as high as possible without interrupting the user experience

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the JSON Web Token are the header, payload and signature.
+The header contains the algorithm with the token type.
+The payload includes claims information or any other data we want to store in the token.
+Usually we store the user id.
+The signature is when we create a string by base64  encoding the header and the payload together and then we sign it with a secret.

 ## Minimum Viable Product